mozilla-services/pulseguardian/README.md

 ## Testing

-PulseGuardian uses docker to run it's test suite.
-Please follow the [docs](https://docs.docker.com/installation/#installation) on how to install docker in your system.
+PulseGuardian uses docker to run it test suite.
+Please follow the docker installation docs on how to install it in your system.

 If you're installing on OS X, you'll be using `boot2docker`.
 During initialization, you'll prompted to set some environment variables.
-Don't forget to set them; that way the test suite will be able to pick up you docker host.
+Don't forget to set them; that way the test suite will be able to pick up your docker host.

+The docker container container will forward ports 5673 and 15673.
+Please be sure that those ports are available.

 The docker daemon must always run as the root user, but you need to be able to run docker client commands without `sudo`.
 To achieve that you can: